Great Ocean Road wildlife tour

 Created by intense volcanic activity over the past 2 million years, the 7000 volcanoes of the Western Plains are now extinct but the resultant savannah is pasture to a rich wool growing area – a wonderful example of Australia’s great range lands.

 We stop en route to drive to the top of an extinct volcano with spectacular views across the plains.
 From the summit we see some of the hundreds of volcanic lakes scattered across the plains.
+This is a great place to view raptors – birds of prey – including Wedge-tailed Eagles, Nankeen Kestrels and Brown Falcons.

 Later we pass Lake Corangamite, the largest permanent lake in Australia, often covered with prolific birdlife.
 We return to Melbourne in the late afternoon.
 (B,L)